Christmas Travel Guide

 The more flexible you are with airports, the better your chances of getting a cheap flight.

-In 2023, Christmas Eve falls on a Sunday, so most people will be flying from Thursday evening to Saturday morning and many will return back home on Tuesday or Wednesday.
-Scheduling your departure flight earlier in the week and your return flight later in the week could help you save.
+Scheduling your departure flight the week before and your return flight the week after could help you save.
 Likewise, flying on Christmas itself is sometimes cheaper.
 You can also look at some of the less desirable times—early morning, late night, and red-eye flights—that often cost a bit less.

 Look for amazing deals in premium classes